Showing posts with label Cajun style. Show all posts

 Cajun Roasted Potato Wedges

-If I'm going to have a good roast and gravy then I need to have potatoes.
-I'm not a fan of adding potatoes to the crockpot while cooking a roast.
+If I'm going to have a good roast and gravy, I need potatoes.
+I'm not a fan of adding potatoes to the crockpot while roasting.
 For me, they always seem to turn out too soft and mushy.

-So, just before the roast was finished I made these cajun roasted potato wedges in the oven.
-Potatoes are another side dish that is so versatile.
-I made these Cajun-style using Penzeys Cajun Seasoning.
+So, just before the roast finished, I made these Cajun-roasted potato wedges in the oven.
+Potatoes are another versatile side dish.
+I made these Cajun-style using Penzey's Cajun Seasoning.

-You can season your potato wedges with so many different seasoning.
+You can season your potato wedges with a variety of seasonings.
 Some options are Italian seasoning, garlic, and butter, or try steak seasoning.

 Cajun Roasted Potato Wedges: